Artistic impression only. Subject to change

 - Historical items such as the chapel and the gates on the corner of Bronte Road and Birrell Street, will be retained and improved.

-The Estate is listed in the Waverley Local Environment Plan (2012) on the Register of the National Estate and the National Trust Register.
+Parts of the Estate are listed in the Waverley Local Environment Plan (2012) and on the Register of the National Estate and the National Trust Register.

 This listing includes the main Vickery/Edina Building and the Banksia, Wych Hazel and Ellerslie buildings.